Clergy Abuse Reparations Are Closure For Some Victims, Resurface Trauma For Others

 That news item was about a sweeping grand jury report.

-Patchoski who grew up outside Scranton, Pa., has his own story.
+Patchcoski, who grew up outside Scranton, Pa., has his own story.

-When he was around 11-years-old, Patchcoski said a priest named Father Michael Pulicare invited him on a fishing trip, and then pinned him down and ejaculated on top of him.
+When he was around 11 years old, Patchcoski said, a priest named Michael Pulicare invited him on a fishing trip, and then pinned him down and ejaculated on top of him.

 Pulicare is on the Diocese of Scranton's list of credibly accused clergy.
 The priest died in 1999.